uclapi/uclapi/README.md

 To install these you simply run the command ```npm install``` in the ```uclapi/frontend``` directory!
 More details can be found [here](frontend/README.md)

 ## Running the API Locally
-Running the API locally requires three shells open: one for Fake Shibboleth and one for the API and an optional third for the front-end.
-**Note that API requests can only ever work if you are within the UCL network and have database access credentials.**
+Running the API locally requires two shells open: one for Fake Shibboleth and one for the API **Note that API requests can only ever work if you are within the UCL network and have database access credentials.**

 ### Start Dependencies
 1. Ensure Postgres is running
 2. Start Redis: `sudo service redis-server start`
+3. Ensure the front end is build ``` cd uclapi/frontend && npm run build ```

 ### Starting Fake Shibboleth (Shell 1)
 ```